Realme 2 Pro Price in India Slashed, Now Starts at Rs. 12,990

 Realme 2 Pro has received a price cut in India.
 The smartphone is now Rs.
-1,000 cheaper, both in its 4GB RAM and 6GB RAM variants.
+1,000 cheaper, both for its 4GB RAM and 6GB RAM variants.
 The 8GB RAM variant hasn't been listed for a while, and it appears no price cut is available for the model.
-To recall, the Realme 2 Pro was launched in India back in September last year, and since then, no price cuts were announced for the smartphone.
+To recall, the Realme 2 Pro was launched in India back in September last year, and since then, no price cuts have been announced for the smartphone.
 Realme has cut the price of other smartphones in its stable in the recent past, including the Realme U1.
+The updated Realme 2 Pro price is now available at Flipkart.com.

 Realme 2 Pro price in India